 The Irish Research Council hosts other opportunities that may be more appropriate if you do not fit the above criteria.
 Our DOROTHY funding partners the Health Research Board and the Environmental Protection Agency also host other funding opportunities.

 What to do ahead of applying

-DOROTHY is open to applicants from all nationalities and disciplines, provided that their research topic relates to public health crises.
-Research areas will include, but will not be limited to, epidemiology, engineering of materials, health psychology, health economics, social history, medical and health humanities, and philosophy.
+DOROTHY is open to applicants from all nationalities and disciplines, provided that their research topic relates to public health crises and their legacies.
+Applicants from the sciences, engineering, arts and humanities are equally welcome to apply.

 DOROTHY funds researcher-led projects, meaning that you should design and propose an original research project that emphasises your own contribution and development as a researcher.

 The DOROTHY programme will involve working with two academic supervisors, one in Ireland and one abroad.
 Ahead of applying, contact potential supervisors to ask if they would be happy to work with you and support your application.

 In Ireland, your supervisor should be employed by one of Ireland’s eligible Higher Education Institutions.
 Look at different institutions’ websites and learn about their research specialisms.
 Visit staff profile pages to read about their research.
 If you find a potential supervisor whose research interests match with your project, send them an email with details of your project on public health crises and the DOROTHY programme, asking whether they would be happy to support your application and work with you.
 You may also wish to share the DOROTHY Supervisory Charter with them, to help them understand what supervision entails.

 All DOROTHY projects start with an outgoing phase in an institution outside of Ireland (18 months followed by reintegration into an Irish HEI).
 Applicants from all nationalities are welcome provided they have not resided in the outgoing phase country for more than 12 months in the 3 years immediately before the call deadline.